 In 2006 the New Zealand Golf Association and Women’s Golf New Zealand merged to form New Zealand Golf, with the aim of encouraging collective decision-making and ensuring consistent management and governance within golf.
 In 2012, two of the eight members of the board of directors were women.

-In 1994 a wider study found that 27% of people on national boards were women, and that 17% of national boards included no women.
-National subcommittees for women were in place in 27% of the organisations.
+In 1994 a wider study found that 27% of people on national boards were women, while 17% of national boards included no women.
+National subcommittees for women were in place in 27% of these organisations.